 Over the years you have seen other people snap.
 Human beings cutting themselves.
 Eating their own waste.
 Smearing themselves in it.
 And sometimes throwing it at you.
 Human beings not just talking out loud to themselves–but screaming at and cursing themselves out.

 How could you not be affected by this kind of madness?!”

-From a Pelican Bay SHU inmate who has been in solitary confinement since 1988, and participated in the 2011 hunger strikes:
+From a Pelican Bay SHU prisoner who has been in solitary confinement since 1988 and participated in the 2011 hunger strikes:

 “I fail to see how it is any different from my current SHU term…It did not address the fact that there are prisoners who have been in PBSP-SHU for over 20 years without any kind of serious rule infraction.
 It is written like every single short corridor prisoner is starting from scratch.
 In other words, no prisoner should even entertain the idea of leaving SHU for the next four or five years.
 It sounds like a poorly modified version of the six year inactive status program to me.
 And the IGI still has control of prisoners’ fate through what is decided through classification, telling them when and where to place us.

 Nothing has been gained–they’ve put a different name on the same repressive/torturous measures that have been in effect since the state started locking us up for administrative convenience in extreme solitary confinement isolation.
 There is absolutely nothing about the step down program that allows a SHU prisoner to work their way out of SHU without the expressed approval of the IGI–the whole program as laid out at present is a bunch of clever words seemingly giving prisoners a way to work our way out of SHU.
 It’s not!
 I’ve already been in SHU since 1988, what do I need to work on?
 What exactly are they going to see in my attitude and actions during the four phases of the step-down program that they haven’t already seen in the past twenty plus years during my extreme isolated confinement for administrative convenience?
 It just does not make sense.